-The financial sector, meanwhile, continues to experiment with new use-cases for blockchain, and expand access to digital assets.
+The financial sector, meanwhile, continues to expand access to digital assets.
 Singapore’s largest bank recently rolled out crypto trading to 100,000 more of its clients.
 Other big announcements came from SWIFT, the international financial messaging system which notably severed Russian banks from its network after the invasion of Ukraine.
 One new pilot project, tapping the likes of Vanguard and Citigroup, aims to ‘automate corporate action workflow’ with help from a blockchain startup.
 Another, involving the central banks of France and Germany, has SWIFT working towards infrastructure that could service an international CBDC network.

 Non-financial firms are also facing new terrain.
 To navigate the ‘meta-jungle’, companies from Disney to Procter & Gamble are hiring Chief Metaverse Officers to the tune of million-dollar salaries.
 There’s money everywhere, but remuneration was avowedly not in the mind of Pierre Poilievre, the new populist leader of Canada’s Conservative Party, the many times he advocated for crypto on the campaign trail.
 The Bitcoin ETF in which he invested may have lost almost 40 percent of its value since April, but he remains crypto’s ‘political poster child’ du jour.